letoram/durden/HACKING.md

  * Refactor out the use of 'active\_display().selected', the context should always be provided as an argument
  * Splitting up the larger suppl, tiler etc. script files
+ * Separate out the decorations, statusbar and size logic from the tiler-mgmt
  * Extending menus and alerts with a translation helper that intercepts the text-lookup in the menu and allow for substitutions
  * Allow 'descriptions' for value-sets
+ * Input routing split out from durden.lua
+ * Better database-key-value packing for UI buttons
  * Allowing for multiple- 'tiler.lua' and enforcing better separation, this is partially being done now with the VR- tool
  * Connection point spawn / management / respawn / rate limit is very